getsentry/hackweek-servicegraph/README.md

     {
       "node_id": "NODE_ID as guid",
-      "name": "human readable name of the node reported in the UI", "description": "human readable extended description for the UI", "type": "service | transaction",
+      "name": "human readable name of the node reported in the UI", "type": "service | transaction",
       "parent_id": "id of the parent node (eg: service node id) for transactions" }